 Estimated Useful life (In Years)

 Prosigna product technology 15

 Prosigna customer relationships 5

-nCounter FLEX Dx license 15
+nCounter Dx license 15

 LymphMark product technology 7

 Goodwill represents the excess of the purchase price over the fair value of the net tangible and intangible assets acquired.
 This acquisition includes \$1.7 million of goodwill which the Company believes consists principally of the organized workforce that will help the Company execute its strategic plans in relation to the assets acquired.
-In accordance with ASC 350, goodwill will not be amortized but will be tested for impairment at least annually.
-As of December 31, 2019, goodwill is not deductible for tax purposes, however, if contingent consideration is paid at a future date, the portions of contingent consideration paid and allocated to the intangible assets for tax purposes will be tax deductible.
-The accounting for this acquisition is preliminary and will be finalized upon completion of the analysis of certain contracts acquired and executed as part of this acquisition along with the impact on goodwill, should there be any.
+In accordance with ASC 350, Intangibles-Goodwill and Other, goodwill will not be amortized but will be tested for impairment at least annually.
+As of December 31, 2020, goodwill is not deductible for tax purposes, however, if contingent consideration is paid at a future date, the portions of contingent consideration paid and allocated to the intangible assets for tax purposes will be tax deductible.

 The unaudited pro forma financial information in the table below summarizes the combined revenue for the Company and acquired business from NanoString as though the acquisition had been executed as of January 1, 2018.
 The pro forma amounts have been adjusted in the table below.
 NanoString's historical books and records did not contain the operating expense information to prepare the financial disclosures required in the pro forma table below.
 Thus, the pro forma financial disclosures are limited to revenue only.
-The unaudited pro forma revenue information is for informational purposes only and is not necessarily indicative of the revenue that would have been achieved if the acquisition had taken place as of January 1, 2018 (in thousands):
+The unaudited pro forma revenue information is for informational purposes only and is not necessarily indicative of the revenue that would have been achieved if the acquisition had taken place as of January 1, 2018 (in thousands of dollars):

 Year Ended December 31,

 2019 2018

-Product revenue \$ \$ 11,040 11,482
+Product revenue \$ 11,040 \$ 11,482